sebelga/nsql-cache/README.md

 yarn add cache-manager-redis-store
 ```

-Then pass it to the nsql-cache instance.
+Then provide the cache store to the nsql-cache constructor.

 ```js
 ...